Westerwald: Places

 District seats in the Westerwald are: Altenkirchen (Altenkirchen district), Montabaur (Westerwaldkreis) and Neuwied (Neuwied district).
 Furthermore, the Lahn-Dill-Kreis, the Mayen-Koblenz district, the Rhein-Lahn-Kreis and the Limburg-Weilburg district each have shares of the Westerwald.
 If Sieg is taken as the Westerwald's northernmost limit, then the Rhein-Sieg district likewise belongs here, at least in parts (for example the Siebengebirge and the communities of Eitorf and Windeck).

 Transport connections

+The Westerwald is covered by the four public local transport associations Rhein-Main-Verkehrsverbund (RMV), Verkehrsverbund Rhein-Sieg (VRS), Verkehrsverbund Rhein-Mosel (VRM) and Westfalentarif.

+Several local bus lines connect the villages and small towns to one another, and city buses run to Bonn, Koblenz, Limburg and Siegen.

+Important local train lines run along the banks of the Rhine, Lahn, Dill and Sieg, and there are as well the lower Westerwald railway RB29 (Limburg - Siershahn), the Westerwald-Sieg-Bahn, RB90 (Limburg - Diez Ost - Westerburg - Hachenburg - Altenkirchen - Au (Sieg) - Betzdorf (Sieg) - Siegen), RB96 (Betzdorf - Herdorf - Haiger - Dillenburg and the RB97, Daade valley railway (Betzdorf - Daaden.